vitalif/vitastor/docs/usage/security.en.md

 #### Mon with a separate Antietcd Proxy

-If in addition to the previous option you want to offload Antietcd from the Vitastor monitor's tasks, you can run it separately.
+If in addition to the previous option you want to offload Vitastor monitor's tasks from Antietcd, you can run it separately.

-Similar to the previous option, 2 certificates are needed: one for etcd and one for antietcd, plus separate certificates for clients, OSDs, and monitors will be needed.
+Similar to the previous option, 2 certificates are needed: one for etcd and one for antietcd, plus a separate certificate for the monitor.

 Vitastor settings:
 - etcd_address: [ "http://mon1:2379", ... ] (addresses of your monitors with port 2379)